 One-stop operating systems' administrative records, such as current records of eligibility for programs with income-based eligibility (for example, Temporary Assistance for Needy Families (TANF) or Supplemental Nutrition Assistance Program (SNAP));

+Self-employment worksheets, including any of the following:

+IRS 1040;

+IRS schedule forms;

+self-Employment Financial Actual Spreadsheet (VR1806); or

+accounting system, documentation, or worksheets used to verify income and expenses for the business such as a profit and loss statement.

-Self-employment worksheetsA dated email, fax, or letter completed by the customer's employer verifying the customer's wages.
-(For an optional template, refer to the TWC Employment and Wage Verification Letter - Template) found on the Program Policy & Support Intranet Page;; or
+A dated email, fax, or letter completed by the customer's employer verifying the customer's wages.
+(For an optional template, refer to the TWC Employment and Wage Verification Letter - Template) found on the Program Policy & Support Intranet Page; or

 Employment Service Provider (ESP) written documentation or reports.
 The documentation must include the accurate wages at the time of the closure and must be signed by both the customer and provider.

-After three attempts to obtain one of the primary source documents listed above, VR staff may pursue alternate methods to verify the customer's wages.
+After three documented attempts to obtain one of the primary source documents listed above, VR staff may then pursue alternate methods to verify the customer's wages.
 For more information, refer to VRSM B-603-4: Alternative Methods to Obtaining Primary Source Documentation.

 Note: The RHW Employment Information page requires unit management verification when a VR staff member enters wages greater than $40 per hour.
 This note displays on the Employment Information page in RHW and sends an action to the VR manager to complete this verification.
 The VR manager reviews the documentation, and, if accurate, marks the checkbox in RHW labeled “VRM Reviewed”.